Proper Wand Care

-The first thing that anyone will notice about your wand is its wood exterior: oak, maple, mahogany, etc. are all common woods used in the art of wand making.
+The first thing that anyone will notice about your wand is its wood exterior: oak, maple, mahogany etc. are all common woods used in the art of wand making.
 Because your wand spends most of its time in your pockets (business wizards), your kitchen counter (stay at home wizards), rolling around your desks (students), and in your hands, it is no wonder that your wand will eventually become the victim of multiple scratches, abrasions, not to mention loads of nasty finger prints.
 Your wand will require polishing!
-Now, the quick-fix' many wizards (especially students) like to use is to grab a handful of their robes and wipe their wand clean.
+Now, the quick-fix many wizards (especially students) like to use is to grab a handful of their robes and wipe their wand clean.
 Although this may seem effective, it is but a temporary solution, and does nothing for scratches and abrasions.
-That is why we recommend the use of a wand cream.
-Now it is very important to use WAND CREAM - We believe the Alivan's Wand Care Kit includes the best choice for a wand cream!
-Other things may lead to cracks that will eventually cause irreparable damage to your wand's magical core and in essence ruin what was otherwise a perfectly functional wand.
+That is why we recommend the use of WAND CREAM.
+We believe the Alivan’s Wand Care Kit includes the best choice for an essential wand cream!
+Other things may lead to cracks that will eventually cause irreparable damage to your wand’s magical core and in essence ruin what was otherwise a perfectly functional wand.

 Why the big fuss you say?
 Well it is believed that a wand’s magical element loses its powers at a regular rate as it is exposed to air and airborne contaminants.
 Many house witches who have a tendency of leaving their wands in their apron pockets or out on the kitchen counter notice that after a few years, they need to pronounce their incantations louder and louder or articulate their words greatly as their wands’ cores are becoming useless.
 We recommend that you save yourself this hassle by placing your wand back into its box at the end of the day.